Formalizing Domestic Work: Evidence from a social security reform in Spain. Joint with Alejandro Iribas.

 We provide causal evidence on the sector-wide consequences of formalization of labor through a social security reform.
 We evaluate the 2012 reform of Spain’s social security special regime for domestic workers, a highly informal, female-dominated sector.
 Using administrative and survey data, we estimate the impact of the reform on employment and earnings at the sector level.
 Although the reform reduced informality, with a drop in the informality rate from 60 to 30%, it also reduced the duration of formal employment and decreased the earnings of incumbents.
 These effects are mainly driven by older, Spanish-born domestic workers.
 Total employment in the sector has decreased over time as a result of the reform, raising concerns about the sustainability of formal domestic work

 We use a policy that increased pension wealth for low-earnings mothers up to 6 years after giving birth in Norway to study the response of maternal labor supply in response to higher future income.
-We identify a trade-off between acknowledging unpaid care work in pension systems and disincentivizing labor supply of working-age mothers, which may in fact broaden the gender gap in pensions.
-However, we show that, when implemented early enough in the life cycle, childcare-related pension credits lead to no reductions in employment nor earnings up to 16 years after birth.
+This policy allows us to explore the trade-off between acknowledging unpaid care work in pension systems and disincentivizing labor supply of working-age mothers, which may in fact broaden the gender gap in pensions.
+We implement a regression discontinuity difference-in-differences (RD-DD) design to consider the impact of childcare-related pension credits on labor market outcomes up to 16 years after birth.
+We do not find any reductions in employment, earnings, nor take-up of other benefits as a result of the policy.
+This suggests that pension credits can narrow the gender pension gap with no or very small distortionary effects when applied early enough.

-I provide a comprehensive analysis of the impact of a pure change in pension wealth on retirement behavior.
+I provide a comprehensive analysis of the impact of a pure change in pension wealth on the eve of retirement.
 I exploit a 2010 Norwegian policy reform that retroactively extended childcare-related pension credits to mothers of children born between 1967 and 1991.
-I quantify the resulting increase in pension benefits and assess the policy’s potential to narrow the gender pension gap, along with any distortionary effects on labor supply and pension claiming.
-Using population-wide administrative data from Norway, I estimate pension benefits for all beneficiaries had the policy not been adopted and implement a difference-in-differences design, leveraging the variation in the credits’ impact on final pension benefits.
-My findings show that the policy increased pension benefits by an average of 4.3%, contributing to a 1.6 percentage point reduction of the gender gap in lifetime pension benefits with small employment effects.
-Additionally, I investigate how pension wealth influences consumption and household welfare after retirement
+Using population-wide administrative data, I estimate pension benefits for all beneficiaries had the policy not been adopted and implement a difference-in-differences design, leveraging the variation in the credits’ impact on final pension benefits.
+My findings show that the policy contributed to a 1.4 percentage point reduction of the gender gap in lifetime pension benefits.
+I document a negative effect on employment, earnings and take-up of benefits through anticipation of pension claiming, together with spillovers to the beneficiaries' partners.
+I track the increase in pension benefits along the different income and wealth components to study the impact on consumption.
+Finally, I combine these outcomes to estimate the MVPF of correcting gender differences in lifetime income ex post.